Alfa Romeo: Production

 In the 1960s, the main Alfa Romeo factory was moved from inside Milan to a very large and nearby area extending over the municipalities of Arese, Lainate and Garbagnate Milanese.
 However, since then the factory was moved to Arese, as the offices and the main entrance of the area were located there.

 In the late 1960s, a number of European automobile manufacturers established facilities in South Africa to assemble right hand drive vehicles.
 Fiat and other Italian manufacturers established factories along with these other manufacturers, Alfa-Romeos were assembled in Brits, outside Pretoria in the Transvaal Province of South Africa.
 With the imposition of sanctions by Western powers in the 1970s and 1980s, South Africa became self-sufficient, and in car production came to rely more and more on the products from local factories.
 This led to a set of circumstances where between 1972 and 1989, South Africa had the greatest number of Alfa Romeos on the road outside of Italy.
 The Alfa Romeos Brits plant was used from March 1983 until late 1985 to build Daihatsu Charades for local consumption, but also for export to Italy in order to skirt Italian limits on Japanese imports.
 For the last year the company was operating, the Daihatsu represented close to half of Alfa Romeo S.A.
 Ltd.'s total production.

 In late 1985, with the impending Fiat takeover and an international boycott of the South African Apartheid government, Alfa Romeo withdrew from the market and closed the plant.

 During the 1990s, Alfa Romeo moved car production to other districts in Italy.
 The Pomigliano d’Arco plant produced the 155, followed by the 145 and the 146, while the Arese plant manufactured the SZ and RZ sports cars, the 164, the new Spider and the GTV.
 The 156 was launched in 1997 and in 1998 was voted "Car of the Year".
 The same year a new flagship, the 166 (assembled in Rivalta, near Turin) was launched.
-At the beginning of the third millennium, the 147 was released, which won the title of "Car of the Year 2001".
+At the beginning of the third millennium, the 147 was released, which won the title of "European Car of the Year 2001".
 In 2003 the Arese factory was closed while only having some offices and the Alfa Romeo Historical Museum.